* Growth still fragile, likely to diminish or turn negative

 * 4.7 bln euros in new budget cuts threaten recovery

-* New relief programme could ease immediate goals, uphold growth
+* New relief programme could ease immediate goals, uphold

 By Andrei Khalip

 long recession is a sign that the European austerity recipe just

 may work, but it also poses a dilemma for Lisbon and its lenders

 as a new dose of planned budget cuts may kill a fragile revival.